sophiaziesch/Space-Race/README.md

 ### States and State Transitions

-- **Main Menu**: The initial state of the game where the player can start or quit the game.
+- **Gamestart**: The initial state of the game where the player can start the game.

   - Transition: On pressing the "Start" button, the game transitions to the **Gameplay** state.
-  - Transition: On pressing the "Quit" button, the game exits.

 - **Gameplay**: The main state where the player controls the spaceship and evades obstacles.

   - Transition: On collision with an obstacle, the game transitions to the **Game Over** state.
-  - Transition: On pressing the "Restart" button, the game transitions to the **Gameplay** state.

 - **Game Over**: The state displayed when the game ends.
-  - Transition: On pressing the "Restart" button, the game transitions to the **Gameplay** state.
+  - Transition: On pressing the "Restart" button, the game transitions to the **Gamestart** state.
-  - Transition: On pressing the "Quit" button, the game returns to the **Main Menu** state.

 ## Tasks